Arsenitim/acme-cart/README.md

 - The cart is implemented as "CartService" class.
 - There are two pricing strategies that can be specific to a product: "REGULAR" and "BUY_ONE_GET_SECOND_HALF_PRICE" (referred as "Experiment" in some names as the company is experimenting with that pricing).
 - The products are defined in "ProductCatalogueSeederExperiment" and "ProductCatalogueSeederRegular" to allow testing both strategies.
+- Just the seeders - no database - for simplicity
 - phpstan + phpcs are used to check the code